January 1949 Moments in Time

 A Little Bird told Me had staying power, sitting on the song charts for five months and at the #1 position for seven weeks during most of January and February of 1949.

-Nee Evelyn Davis on December 31, 1917, Evelyn was sometimes was billed as Honey Davis.
-After she married photographer Andrew B. Knight, she went by her married name for the rest of her professional career.
+Evelyn Davis was born on December 31, 1917, and was sometimes was billed as Honey Davis.
+After she married photographer Andrew B. Knight, she went by her married name Evelyn Knight for the rest of her professional career.
 Evelyn Knight was retired from show business by 1960, and died of lung cancer at the age of 89 in September 2007.

 *Images are believed to be in the public domain or Creative Commons licensed & sourced via Wikimedia Commons, Vimeo, YouTube, or Flickr, unless otherwise noted*